ClickCease

 Risk management: 5 common business risks and how to protect against them

-In Alternative Financing, Finance Highlight
+In Alternative Financing, Finance Best Practices

 According to the Bureau of Labor Statistics, 18% of small businesses fail within their first year, while 50% fail after five years and approximately 65% by their tenth year in business.